 The Olive Leaf, compiled by William Hauser and Benjamin Turner (1878), digital images prepared by John and Hans Bayer.
 The Olive Leaf is an important collection of tunes presented in the Aiken seven-shape notation.
 It contains many new songs not in William Hauser's earlier opus, The Hesperian Harp (see above).
 A facsimile edition was never printed, but now the book has been scanned and images placed online.
 Berkley Moore writes: "The Olive Leaf" is set in a format occasionally used for round-note books in the Nineteenth Century, but almost unique in shape-note books.
 There are three staves with the top staff containing the part that Sacred Harp singers would consider the treble and the bottom staff containing the bass.
 The middle staff, however, contains two parts, the tune's melody on top and the alto part below it."

 The Georgian Harmony: A Collection of Hymns and Fuging Tunes in the Shape-Note Tradition, Second Edition by Raymond C. Hamrick.
 Mr.Hamrick of Macon, GA, a living composer of six beloved songs in The Sacred Harp 1991 Edition, as well as a master watchmaker and gemologist, has composed much music in the Sacred Harp style over the past 50 years.
 The South Georgia Sacred Harp Singing Convention, spearheaded by John Plunkett and the Hollingsworth family, published 92 of these tunes, most of which were not previously published, in a 118-page hardbound oblong book issued in 2010.
 The greatly expanded Second Edition published in 2012 contains many more tunes by Mr. Hamrick on a total of 250 pages.
 The tunes are printed in four-shape notation with excellent typesetting.
 The book also contains drawings by Justin Squizzerro and Sara Lynch-Thomason and brief commentary about the churches for which tunes were named.
-The first edition was very well received received by Sacred Harp singers.
-(Minutes and a video of the inaugural singing from the spiralbound edition of the tunebook are posted on the Web.)
+The first and second editions have been very well received received by Sacred Harp singers.
+A video of the inaugural singing from the spiralbound edition of the tunebook is posted on the Web.)
 The price of the Second Edition is $25.00 each plus $5.00 each for shipping by U.S. mail.
 A box of 12 books is $300.00 plus $15 shipping to U.S. addresses.
 Make checks payable to The Georgian Harmony and and mail orders to John Hollingsworth, 1574 Adams Clarke Rd., Commerce, GA 30530.

 Tunebooks from the Northern Harmony Publishing Co., headed by Larry Gordon and Patty Cuyler.
 Items can be ordered on the online store with credit card payment.
 Northern Harmony Publishing Co. is located at 5748 Hollister Hill Rd., Marshfield, VT 05658, phone 802-426-3210.
 More information can be obtained from the Village Harmony Web site or by e-mail to email@example.com.